DAryanMR/SurfXPiRT/README.md

 Update: After cloning and booting to eMMC;
 - Run 'sudo rc-local' to connect to your default network.
 - Then run 'sudo update-surfxpirt' to get latest updates of custom scripts and configs.
 This way you won't have to manually configure the packages after cloning.
+(You still have to resize the filesystem tho.)

 I attempted to install Vanilla Debian with LXDE Desktop environment on Microsoft's legendary Surface RT, and hopefully tried to take the opensurface project one step further.